anna-cole/library-manager/README.md

 ## Directory and file structure

-- The program files are located inside the /lib folder: book.py and user.py (which respectively contains the model classes Book and User), debug.py (seeding database with mock data), helpers.py (helper functions) and cli.py (menu choices and logic).
+The program files are located inside the /lib folder:
+- cli.py: The CLI script, with menu choices and user prompts.
+It calls the helper functions exit_program, list_users, show_user, create_user, delete_user, update_user, show_book, create_book_for_user, delete_book and update_book, according to the user prompts.
+- helpers.py: This file contains the helper functions above mentioned, with logic to perform basic CRUD operations.
+You can find a complete description of those functions further below.
+- book.py and user.py: Those files respectively contain the data model classes Book and User, both with functions for data persistence, like creating and deleting data tables, creating and deleting data table rows, properties for data validation, functions that return object per row, etc.
+- debug.py: This file can be used for debugging and is also reponsible for seeding the database with mock data and resetting the database.

+- __init__.py: This file creates the necessary database constants.

-- Database, README.md and other files are in the root directory.
+README.md and other files are in the root directory.
+After seeding the database, a database file called library.db will be created in the root directory.

-## Intructions to run the application
+## Installing and running the application

+To install and run Library Manager, ensure that you have Python 3 and pip installed on your system.

+1. Clone this repository to your local machine and navigate to its directory.
+2. Run pipenv install to install all the necessary package dependencies.
+3. Run pipenv shell to enter the virtual environment.
-- Step 1: Assuming you already have python installed in your computer, run the command python lib/debug.py in the terminal, to populate the database with fake data.
-At any time, run this script again if you need to reset the database.
+4. Run python lib/debug.py to populate the database with mock data (at any time you can run this script again if you need to reset the database).

-- Step 2: Run python lib/cli.py to execute the command line program.
+5. Run python lib/cli.py to start the command line program.

 ## Library Manager app functionalities